Beta is live, 0 / 200 seats claimed

 "Done" in DM.
 Card never updated.

 Completion claimed in chat but the card still says "in progress."
 Two weeks later, the dashboard says you're behind.
 Pickle gives partial credit + a hygiene flag.
+Needs Slack/Teams chat data — ships later.

 Real catch

-Rohan DMed: "shipped the auth refactor."
+David DMed: "shipped the auth refactor."
 Card XYZ-72 still in In Progress, no comment.
 Either close it or call it WIP.

 10 · description quality